HOME Kansai Hyogo Hyogo Suburbs Explore Engyo-ji Temple: The Stunning Filming Location of 'The Last Samurai'

 The current Jogyodo building is from the Muromachi Period.
 This temple is dedicated to Amida Nyorai (Amitabha Buddha) and was a dojo where the monks practiced "jogyozanmai" (a meditation practice in which they walked around the main shrine chanting the name of Amida).

-It was established in 1007 to enshrine Shoku Shonin by one of his disciples after he had passed away.
-Work has been carried out by the monks every morning and evening to this day to keep the Light of Buddhism alive.
+One of Shoku Shonin's disciples established it in 1007 to enshrine him after his death.
+To this day, the monks work every morning and evening to keep the Light of Buddhism alive.

 Also, take note of the statue of Rikishi (an ancient Buddha guardian) supporting the roof.
 It was said to have been built by the artist Hidari Jingoro and is a masterpiece of the Edo Period.
 One famous legend states that the guardian sculpture under one of the four corners under the eaves ran away due to the crushing pressure of the weight.